 Some of the material in Compass is restricted to members of the Five College community.
 By logging in, you may be able to gain additional access to certain collections or items.
 If you have questions about access or logging in, please use the form on the Contact Page.

 Loading the Internet Archive BookReader, please wait...

 Documents concerning the YWCA of the U.S.A. work in Michigan, inquiries into the development of new associations associations in Ann Arbor, Battle Creek and Bay City.
 Prior to developing new associations, the YWCA of the U.S.A. studies the current services for women in an area, the community interest, community need and potential leadership.
 These factors are considered in visitation reports and correspondence with the community leaders and organizers in Adrian, Cedar Springs and Coldwater.
 Also included are reports of studies made of the rural work and rural communities of Michigan.
 These reports inform decisions regarding development and assessments of how the YWCA is reaching rural women.
 Association files for Ann Arbor, Battle Creek and Bay City include visitation reports assessing and describing association leadership, services and challenges constitutions and bylaws, lists of professional and volunteer leadership, residence surveys, historical summaries of the associations and correspondence.

-Michigan, Sophia Smith Collection, MS 324, Smith College Special Collections, Northampton, Massachusetts.
+Michigan, Sophia Smith Collection of Women's History, MS 00324, Smith College Special Collections, Northampton, Massachusetts.